Bourbon Restoration in France: Permanent changes in French society

-The eras of the French Revolution and Napoleon brought a series of major changes to France which the Bourbon Restoration did not reverse.
-First, France was now highly centralized, with all important decisions made in Paris.
-The political geography was completely reorganized and made uniform, dividing the nation into more than 80 départements which have endured into the 21st century.
-Each department had an identical administrative structure, and was tightly controlled by a prefect appointed by Paris.
-The thicket of overlapping legal jurisdictions of the old regime had all been abolished, and there was now one standardized legal code, administered by judges appointed by Paris, and supported by police under national control.
+The eras of the French Revolution and Empire brought a series of major changes to France which the Bourbon Restoration did not reverse.

+Administration: First, France was now highly centralised, with all important decisions made in Paris.
+The political geography was completely reorganised and made uniform, dividing the country into more than 80 départements which have endured into the 21st century.
+Each department had an identical administrative structure, and was tightly controlled by a prefect appointed by the government in Paris.
+The thicket of overlapping legal jurisdictions of the pre-Revolutionary regime had all been abolished, and there was now one standardised legal code, administered by judges appointed by Paris, and supported by police under national control.

-The Revolutionary governments had confiscated all the lands and buildings of the Catholic Church, selling them to innumerable middle-class buyers, and it was politically impossible to restore them.
-The bishop still ruled his diocese (which was aligned with the new department boundaries) and communicated with the pope through the government in Paris.
-Bishops, priests, nuns and other religious were paid state salaries.
+The Church: The Revolutionary governments had confiscated all the lands and buildings of the Catholic Church, selling them to innumerable buyers, and it was politically impossible to restore them.
+The bishop still ruled his diocese (which was aligned with the new department boundaries) and communicated with the Pope through the government.
+Bishops, priests, nuns, and other religious, once severely persecuted, were paid state salaries.

-All the old religious rites and ceremonies were retained, and the government maintained the religious buildings.
+All the old religious rites and ceremonies were retained, and the government maintained France's religious buildings.
 The Church was allowed to operate its own seminaries and to some extent local schools as well, although this became a central political issue into the 20th century.
 Bishops were much less powerful than before, and had no political voice.
-However, the Catholic Church reinvented itself with a new emphasis on personal piety that gave it a hold on the psychology of the faithful.
-Public education was centralized, with the Grand Master of the University of France controlling every element of the national educational system from Paris.
+The Catholic Church refocused on a new emphasis on personal piety, influencing the faithful.

+Education: Public education was centralised, with the Grand Master of the University of France controlling every element of the national educational system from Paris.
 New technical universities were opened in Paris which to this day have a critical role in training the elite.